marl/openl3/docs/index.rst

 Jason Cramer, Ho-Hsiang Wu, Justin Salamon, and Juan Pablo Bello. |br|
 IEEE Int.
 Conf. on Acoustics, Speech and Signal Processing (ICASSP), pages 3852-3856, Brighton, UK, May 2019. |br|

-If you use this library in your work, please consider citing our paper.

 API Reference
 =============